MumetNgoding/Hackintosh-DELL-Vostro-5468/README.md

 * CPUFriend.kext : For handle cpu-frequency data providing patch CPU-Frequency_data from CPUFriend
 * IntelBluetoothFirmware.kext : For load Intel Bluetooth Firmware.
 (See on Hackintool)
 * Lilu.kext: Kernel extension bringing a platform for arbitrary kext, library, and program patching throughout the system for macOS
-* PropertyInjector.kext: Inject Thermal Subsystem
+* PropertyInjector.kext and ThermalSolution.kext: Inject Thermal Subsystem
 * RealtekRTL8111.kext: Driver Ethernet for the Realtek RTL8111/8168 family
 * VoodooI2C and VoodooI2CHID: Fix Trackpad, pair with extension VoodooI2CHID.kext
 * VirtualSMC.kext: Advanced Apple SMC emulator in the kernel